 I was very intrigued by the idea of this product.
 That is why I decided to apply for a plan and analyze it as best I could to see if it could deliver on its promises.

-I also want to clarify that I was not paid for this review.
-I just found MPI (listening to a podcast), loved the sound of it, applied for a plan, had many conversations and emails with Curtis and Mutual of Omaha to verify the information, and then did my own math on the plan to determine if it could play out as promised.
+Also, I want to clarify that I was not paid for this review.
+I just found MPI (listening to a podcast), loved the sound of it, applied for a plan, had many conversations and emails with Curtis Ray and Mutual of Omaha to verify the information, and then did my own math on the plan to determine if it could play out as promised.

 Curtis was aware I was going to write something, but he had no part in it nor commented on it.
 I let him know at the start that I was a finance blogger and wanted to both apply for the plan and report on my findings.

 Spoiler alert: By the end of my research, I decided to go ahead and open up a plan.
 I felt the MPI Plan could deliver on its promises so long as market conditions remained relatively stable.
-Additionally, I thought the risk-reward ratio of the MPI plan was very favorable.
+Additionally, the risk-reward ratio of the MPI plan was very favorable.

 All that (validation) said, the MPI plan is not without risk.
-I agree with critics that both MPI and IUL insurance plans are complicated, so you should do your homework.
+I agree with critics that MPI and IUL insurance plans are complicated, so you should do your homework.
 Ensure you know what you are getting yourself into and follow through on your long-term plan.

 How did I find MPI?

 I often appear on podcasts as a guest to talk about money, business, and investing.
-Before I go on a show, I'll usually listen to a couple of episodes to get a feel for it.
+Before I go on a show, I'll listen to a couple of episodes to get a feel for it.
 Well, one of those episodes I listened to just so happened to feature Curtis Ray as a guest.

-Curtis talked about the many problems with conventional retirement planning.
+Curtis Ray talked about the many problems with conventional retirement planning.
 I won't get into what those are in this post, but I can say that it was like he had been reading my mind.
 I had never really heard anyone else (other than myself) talk about these problems.
 I was intrigued to hear more.

 He explained that he had created the MPI plan as a solution to these problems.
 He has even written a book that explains the issues and then lays out why MPI is the solution.
 It's called The Lost Science of Compound Interest.

-Although the book is a kind of comprehensive sales brochure for MPI, nonetheless, the information in there is still very good.
+Although the book is a kind of comprehensive sales brochure for MPI, the information in there is still very good.
 At the very least, it gives you much to ponder about your retirement planning.

 So who is Curtis Ray?

 The MPI plan was designed by Curtis Ray, founder of SunCor Financial.
 Before developing the MPI plan and starting SunCor, he owned a granite countertop business.
 (Talk about a career change!)
-You can learn all about it in his book (or on that podcast episode I mentioned above).
+You can learn about it in his book (or on that podcast episode I mentioned above).

 After his first career hit a wall, he experienced some financial setbacks.
 He became very interested in “capital preservation” and, of course, still growing that capital and potentially passing it on.

-So Curtis came up with a highly-optimized yet safer-than-average retirement plan.
+So Curtis Ray came up with a highly-optimized yet safer-than-average retirement plan.
 Initially, he developed this plan to invest his retirement own savings.
 Later, it became his subsequent career.

 Curtis' goal was to take all the best parts of the different investment asset classes (stocks, real estate, insurance) and combine them to take peak advantage of the actual science behind compound interest.